boltlabs-inc/tss-ecdsa/benches/README.md

 ## End to end benchmarks

-The table below measures the per party time for the different subparts of the tss-ecdsa protocol:
+The table below measures the per-party time for the different sub-parts of the tss-ecdsa protocol:

 | lock-keeper flow | tss-ecdsa protocol | 3 nodes    | 6 nodes    | 9 nodes    |
 | :---   | :--- | :--- | :--- | :--- |